cbonoz/cryptogateway/README.md

 Pitch Deck here:
 <a target="_blank" href="https://docs.google.com/presentation/d/1qWq337IARBoGINA7AzUMNWT9WyKPOtQ9Rwk_8fwi7qA/edit?usp=sharing">Slides</a>

+*Please see the above pitch deck for full spec, roadmap and system architecture.*

 ### Concept

 Cryptogateway is a free website plugin which wraps any of your desired content around a custom-priced cryptocurrency paywall.